I guess you have come across signs that seem to communicate something, but you can't make head or tail of it.

 1. YARN COMPOSITION

 Many things can affect the fiber.
 The fiber content will affect the garment's feel regarding softness, texture, and breathability.
 You will notice that different yarn labels have the yarn composition info in different places, but you will be able to spot this information.
-Each company has their own label so the information may not be in the same place.
+Each company has their own yarn label so the information may not be in the same place.
 Some also give more information than others.

 Below are some fibers to look for: